qbap/Rose/README.md

 # Rose
 Getting peeped by a rose doesn't feel that good, it's time to change that.
-For Rose tweak with support for rootless tweak go to [ONE Jailbreak](https://onejailbreak.com/blog/rose-tweak/)
+For Rose tweak with support for rootless jailbreaks on iOS 15 and newer go to [ONE Jailbreak](https://onejailbreak.com/blog/rose-tweak/)
 ## Installation
 1. Add this repository to your Package Manager: https://repo.litten.love
 2. Install Rose